 The City of Dallas will provide HOME funds in the form of a loan to the entity that owns the property.
-No grants will be awarded, and Funding commitments are not transferable without prior written City of Dallas approval.
+No grants will be awarded, and Funding commitments are not transferable without prior written City of Dallas apply value.